gragas/gpsbro/README.md

     dZ_files = [dZ for mZ, dZ, qc in dates[date]]   # list of observational  -- *d.Z URLs
     qc_files = [qc for mZ, dZ, qc in dates[date]]   # list of *.qc URLs
 ```

+Currently the only sampling type is `"DAY"` which represents radnomly choosing `sample_size` days from a range of days, and including all URLs from those days in the returned dictionary.
+However, this method of sampling may not accurately represent a population of URLs due to selection bias.
+I am working on adding two more types of random sampling.

 # Latitude/Longitude Bounding